 Research in cognitive psychology has revealed that the majority of study methods people believe to be effective are actually inefficient.
 On the other hand, the methods with strong scientific evidence are remarkably simple.

-First, Know This -- Why Your "Usual Study Routine" Is Inefficient
+Why Your "Usual Study Routine" Is Inefficient

 In a large-scale review study published by Dunlosky et al. in 2013, the effectiveness of the most commonly used study methods was scientifically evaluated.
 The results were striking: